Agentic Copyright Watermarking against Adversarial Evidence Forgery with Purification-Agnostic Curriculum Proxy Learning

 \subsection{Purification-Agnostic Proxy Learning}

 The problem of accuracy drop occurs because the distributions of clean images before and after purification are inconsistent, known as distributional shift~\cite{Ganin2015}.
 Purification is essentially an image transformation process designed to remove harmful adversarial components that impede correct classification, while it may also introduce undesirable distortion to the images.
-To compensate the distributional shift that causes accuracy drop, we propose a proxy learning strategy that enhances the model's ability to recognize the image content under the conditions of purification-induced distortion, as illustrated in Figure~\ref{fig:combined2}.
-We develop a purification-agnostic domain adaptation technique for bridging the gap between the distribution of the original images (source domain) and that of the purified images (target domain), without presuming any specific purification methods.
-We use a surrogate proxy function $ Q_{\eta} $ that can simulate a purification method $P$ with a dynamic strength hyperparameter $\eta$.
-A general form of the function consists of a pair of projector and inverse projector that transforms samples between the sample space and latent space.
-The purification is simulated by filtering out certain components of the latent representations, where the filtering strength is controlled by a dynamically sampled hyperparameter.
-In summary, the purification-agnostic proxy learning aims to optimize the following objective given a classifier $f$, a training dataset $\mathcal{D}$ and a loss function $\mathcal{L}$:
+To compensate for this distributional shift, we propose a proxy learning strategy to enhance the model's ability to recognize image content under purification-induced distortion, as illustrated in Figure~\ref{fig:combined2}.
+Central to this learning strategy is a surrogate proxy function $ Q_{\eta} $, which simulates purification methods $P$ via a dynamic strength hyperparameter $\eta$.
+This surrogate proxy function includes a pair of projector and inverse projector that transform samples between the sample space and latent space.
+Purification is approximated through latent space filtering, which removes certain components of the latent representations, with the filtering strength controlled by a dynamically sampled hyperparameter.
+This proxy learning optimizes the following objective, given a classifier $f$, a training dataset $\mathcal{D}$, and a loss function $\mathcal{L}$: